 Where to Stay

 There are two towns that are near Meteora.
 When booking it wasn’t completely clear which one was better, so I’ll explain the difference here.
 There is Kastraki and Kalampaka.
 Kalampaka is the bigger town (still small) and maybe a little bit livelier.
+In the end it doesn’t matter much in which town you stay, because a taxi will only cost a few euros.
 We stayed in Kastraki as it is right by the edge of Meteora.
 We could walk up to the monasteries from our hotel.
 Both towns are absolutely fine, but Kastraki is a tiny bit closer and Kalampaka has more going on.
 We stayed in Hotel Tsikeli, which I would recommend.
 The bus stops right outside, the staff is wonderful and the service is really good.
 Our favorite restaurant there: ‘Taverna Gardenia’ was really nearby which was also a plus.
 If you’re looking for local greek dishes, this is the place.
+If you stay here for too long you will gain 10 pounds in a week.
 We always got more than we could eat and a free dessert!
+The whole trip was like always done on a student budget.